More air bag recalls could test automakers' Takata ties

 “We have very limited concern on Takata’s credit for the next couple of years,” said a Tokyo-based credit analyst.
 “Serious changes could come after 2-3 years once outstanding car models are replaced.
 Automakers may reduce Takata’s share of air bags, (though) they are just a part of the company’s overall portfolio.”

-While leading Japanese carmakers, which traditionally have strong ties to their suppliers, are more likely to stick with Takata, the company “is going to see a real hit” from U.S. automakers Chrysler (FCHA.MI), Ford Motor (F.N) and General Motors (GM.N), and Germany’s BMW (BMWG.DE), Upham said.
+While leading Japanese carmakers, which traditionally have strong ties to their suppliers, are more likely to stick with Takata, the company “is going to see a real hit” from U.S. automakers Chrysler, Ford Motor and General Motors, and Germany’s BMW, Upham said.

 BMW declined to comment.
 A Takata spokesman said: “We take this situation seriously and will cooperate fully with the automakers and NHTSA on the investigations and recalls.”

-Jan Carlson, CEO of Autoliv Inc (ALV.N), told Reuters last week that the market leader has “seen business come our way” since July as the U.S. recalls grew, and Honda, which has recalled over 5 million cars in the U.S., has shifted some business to Daicel Corp (4202.T), a rival Japanese air bag inflator maker which “had the flexibility to slightly expand capacity of an existing plant,” a person with knowledge of the matter said.
+Jan Carlson, CEO of Autoliv Inc, told Reuters last week that the market leader has “seen business come our way” since July as the U.S. recalls grew, and Honda, which has recalled over 5 million cars in the U.S., has shifted some business to Daicel Corp, a rival Japanese air bag inflator maker which “had the flexibility to slightly expand capacity of an existing plant,” a person with knowledge of the matter said.

 Shares in Osaka-based Daicel have risen 40 percent this year, but the chemicals maker, which makes only the air bag inflators, not the whole air bag, doesn’t - yet - have the capacity to take on a substantial chunk of Takata’s business.